 The SAE form is downloaded from www.glasgowctu.org, printed off, completed and signed.
-The form is then emailed to the Glasgow CTU PV office: pharmacoig@glasgowctu.org.
+The form is then faxed to the Glasgow Clinical Trials Unit Pharmacovigilance (PV) Office on +44(0)141 357emailed to the Glasgow CTU PV office: pharmacoig@glasgowctu.org 5588.
 If faxing is not possible a copy of the SAE form should be scanned and emailed to: pharmacovig@glasgowctu.org.
 If this website is unavailable a paper copy of the SAE form is filed in the Investigator Site File at each site.